jelletreep/iBridges/docs/source/index.rst

    broken or not implemented yet.
 We appreciate help, issues and bug report in our issue tracker on `github <https://github.com/UtrechtUniversity/iBridges>`__.

-iBridges is a wrapper around the `python-irodsclient <https://github.com/irods/python-irodsclient>`__.
-While the python-irodsclient is very powerful and feature rich, we aim to provide an easier API for users (mainly researchers) that do not have any technical knowledge of iRods.
+iBridges is a wrapper around the `python-iRODSclient <https://github.com/iRODS/python-iRODSclient>`__.
+While the python-irodsclient is very powerful and feature-rich, we aim to provide an easier API for users (mainly researchers and scientific programmers) who do not have any technical knowledge of iRODS.

 .. toctree::
    :hidden: